Play therapy: Predictors of effectiveness

-There are several predictors that may also influence the effectiveness of play therapy with children.
+There are several predictors that may also influence how effectiveness play therapy is with children.
 The number of sessions is a significant predictor in post-test outcomes, with more sessions being indicative of higher effect sizes.
-Although positive effects can be seen with the average 16 sessions, there is a peak effect when a child can complete 35–40 sessions.
-An exception to this finding is children undergoing play therapy in critical-incident settings, such as hospitals and domestic violence shelters.
-Results from studies that looked at these children indicated a large positive effect size after only 7 sessions, which provides the implication that children in crisis may respond more readily to treatment Parental involvement is also a significant predictor of positive play therapy results.
+Positive effects can be seen with 16 sessions, however, there is a peak effect when a child can complete 35–40 sessions.
+An exception is children that undergo play therapy in critical-incident settings, such as hospitals and domestic violence shelters.
+Results from studies that looked at these children indicated a large positive effect size after only 7 sessions, which shows that children in crisis may respond more readily to treatment.
+Parental involvement is also a significant predictor of positive play therapy results.
 This involvement generally entails participation in each session with the therapist and the child.
 Parental involvement in play therapy sessions has also been shown to diminish stress in the parent-child relationship when kids are exhibiting both internal and external behaviour problems.
 Despite these predictors which have been shown to increase effect sizes, play therapy has been shown to be equally effective across age, gender, and individual vs. group settings.